Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Model Estimation

-We observe that (\ref{T2r}) is the same as the two-point estimator (\ref{fw}), which is equivalent to an OLS estimator with a 2-day fitting widow as in (\ref{rtcOLS}).
+We observe that (\ref{T2r}) is the same as the two-point estimator (\ref{fw}), which is equivalent to an OLS estimator with a 2-day fitting window as in (\ref{rtcOLS}).
 This estimator best captures the case growth rate of this county on this day but is noisy.
-To improve this initial estimator further, we propose a GRF-based estimator in \S\ref{4.2}, which adaptively chooses fitting windows by pooling data across space and time through transfer learning.
+To improve this initial estimator further, we propose our \texttt{TLRF} estimator in \S\ref{4.2}, which adaptively chooses fitting windows by pooling data across space and time through transfer learning.